 Criminal exploitation of children is broader than just county lines, and includes for instance children forced to work on cannabis farms or to commit theft.
 (Home Office 2020)

-A Missing and Child Exploitation Forum (MACE) is held regularly in Torbay.
-This is a multi agency meeting where information regarding locations or individuals of concern are discussed for information sharing purposes.
-To refer locations or individuals of concern please email to Torbay firstname.lastname@example.org
+A Multi Agency and Child Exploitation Forum (MACE) is held regularly in Torbay.
+This is a multi agency meeting where information regarding locations or individuals of concern are discussed for the purposes of safeguarding children and families in the community.
+To refer locations or individuals of concern please complete the following MACE Referral Form and email securely to Torbay email@example.com

 As well as threats to the welfare of children from within their families, children may be vulnerable to abuse or exploitation from outside their families.
 These extra-familial threats might arise at school and other educational establishments, from within peer groups, or more widely from within the wider community and/or online.
 These threats can take a variety of different forms and children can be vulnerable to multiple threats, including: exploitation by criminal gangs and organised crime groups such as county lines; trafficking; online abuse; sexual exploitation...
 Working Together 2018